ros-navigation/navigation2/nav2_route/README.md

 ## New

 - [ ] Summarize progrss, what's left From my thoughts
-- [ ] What's to change: Server (error code, error msg, exceptions).
+- [ ] What's to change: Server (error code, error msg, exceptions, isRequestValid).
 Review planner server / controller server for potential other updates (cancel CB; other improvements)

-- Recall what things do; blocked ids, rerouting, route operation/client, collision, review files
+- Recall what things do; blocked ids, rerouting, route operation/client, collision, review files, pruneStartandGoal

+QUestions:
+  - What's up with `pruneStartandGoal`?
+Is there a better way to do this?
+  - `getTraversalCost` edge_cost.overridable, check all works
+  - `getTraversalCost` blocked goal exception, should remove and fail planning instead?
+  - `rerouting_info` check up.
+ReroutingState
+  - `isStartOrEndNode` check up
+  - `nodeAchieved` be simplified? `collision monitor perform` too
+  - ` RouteTrackingState`
+  - `use_feedback_operations_` really necessary?
+  - `OperationTrigger` use?
+Operations/Operation/OperationPtrs/OperationsResult
+  * DirectionalEdge -> operations; Node->operations, are they really used?

 - [ ] System tests for coverage, others missing
 - [ ] simple commander examples